AztecProtocol/aztec-connect/markdown/build_system.md

 There are two ECR (elastic container repository) instances used in two regions (`eu-west2` and `us-east2`).
 As containers are built, the results are stored in `us-east2` (deemed to be generally close to Circle CI) and these are considered to be caches that can be reused in subsequent builds.
 In the event of a deploy, the containers are published in `eu-west2` where all infrastructure is currently hosted.
 These are considered our live production builds.

+We do not use Circle CI's "docker layer caching" feature, because:

+- There is no guarantee the cache will be available between workflow steps or builds.
+- There is not one single cache, but multiple caches which are randomly attached to your job.

+For this reason it's impossible to use it for anything useful.

 ### config.yml

 The Circle CI config file.
 Each project has its own entry and will call one or more of the scripts, usually `build`.
 There is a deploy stage that calls the `deploy` script for each project.
 A workflow graph is established ensuring that dependent projects are built in the right order, and allowing the developer to see the build graph in the dashboard.